the-galah-survey/the-galah-survey.github.io/dr4/using_the_data.md

 The main recommended `GALAH_DR4_main_allstar` catalogue contains a number of flags.
 For most science cases, the most important to consider is the spectroscopic quality flag (`flag_sp`). `flag_sp` folds in many potential sources of errors in the input values (e.g., missing data, very low signal spectra, poor analysis results, possible binarity). **By default, we recommend that users only consider stellar parameters (T<sub>eff</sub>, log *g*, [Fe/H], broadening velocity, radial velocity) for stars with `flag_sp == 0`.**

-For the abundance information there are similar flags.
+Due to an error in calculating flag_fe_h for DR4, it is not meaningful as an indicator of the reliability of the derived metallicity, and should not be used.
+For the remaining elements, there are useful quality flags.
 For each indivudual elemental abundance `X_fe` there is a `flag_X_fe` that indicates problems with the elemental abundance determination. **We strongly recommend only considering the abundance of element `X` when `flag_X_fe == 0`**.
 As for all of our previous GALAH releases, we want to stress that we discourage the use of element abundances with `flag_X_fe > 0` without consideration of the possible systematics that these flagged measurements can introduce.

 **We would recommend considering only stars with a red camera signal to noise per pixel `snr_px_ccd3 > 30`.**